Kaitō Tenshi Twin Angel: Recurring antagonists

 Mary is the sexy demonic leader of the Four Heavenly Kings and the most frequent antagonist against Meguru and Sumire.
 She poses as the nurse of St. Cherine Academy under the alias Ari Oginome.
 Mary later somehow deduces the Twin Angels' identities and attempts using a despaired Meguru as a catalyst for the energy sources Mary collected from innocent humans in order to revive her beloved Zelucifer, a great demon.
 When her mission fails, she activates a dead man's switch summoning a destructive ship that rages upon the earth.
+In a cliffhanger, she was presumed to have survived(in an ant form), along with Veil and Nui's dolls before they are found by a silhouette (possibly Zelucifer).